bhawana1999/SmartSurvey_QGC/README.md

 **How to Run**

-The files that are changed for adding these features are
+The files that are changed for adding these features are SurveyComplexItem.cc, SurveyComplexItem.h, Survey.SettingsGroup.json in the MissionManager folder under src and the SurveyItemEditor.qml file in PlanView folder under src.

 **References**
 [1] http://qgroundcontrol.com/